 Fast forward to today.
 My husband also wanted a smart phone.
 Plus, we wanted a phone available for my boys for emergency calls (not a smart phone) since we don't have a home phone.
 But, adding all those extra phones meant that our cell phone bill was going to skyrocket even higher!

 I started doing research on our best options for switching our cell phone service.
 And, I discovered lots of great prepaid options that even include data!

-- Total Wireless – This carrier uses the Verizon network and is $25/month for unlimited Talk & Text or $35 for Unlimited Talk & Text + 2.5 GB of 3G data.
-There are additional deals for 2 or 3 lines.
+- Total Wireless - This carrier uses the Verizon network and is $25/month for unlimited Talk & Text or $35 for Unlimited Talk & Text + 5 GB of 3G data.
+There are additional deals for 2, 3, or 4 lines with unlimited talk, text, and data.
 You can use your own phone to save money on new phones.

 - Straight Talk Wireless - $45 for Unlimited Talk, Text & Data (up to 5GB's of high speed data).
 You can also bring your own device to save money on a phone.